KanishR1/RISCV-based-Automatic-Sanitizer-Dispenser/README.md

-# RISCV_Automatic-Sanitizer-Dispenser
+# RISCV based Automatic Sanitizer Dispenser
-This github repository summarizes the progress made in the ASIC class for the riscv_project.
+This GitHub repository summarizes the progress made in the ASIC class for the riscv_project.

 ## Aim
 The project's goal is to design an automatic sanitizer dispenser utilizing a specialized RISCV processor for bottle refill alerts and touch-free sanitizer distribution, with the objective of minimizing the machine's footprint, energy consumption, and overall expenses.